Spectacular superyacht Mondango 3 visits Brooklyn Bridge Park’s Marina

 World-class yachts discovering unique Brooklyn Marina

-A spectacular sailing vessel docked at the ONE°15 Brooklyn Marina in Brooklyn Bridge Park has been the talk of Brooklyn Heights this past week.
+A spectacular sailing vessel docked at the marina in Brooklyn Bridge Park has been the talk of Brooklyn Heights this past week.

 Dwarfing the other yachts in the marina at 185 feet in length (the typical boat at the marina is in the 30-45-foot range), the ship’s masts towered over observers standing on the Brooklyn Heights Promenade, which sits atop a tall bluff overlooking the harbor.

 The superyacht is the fabulous Mandango 3, which typically sails in Mediterranean waters during the summer and Caribbean waters in the winter.
 Launched in 2014, she was the last yacht built at the former Alloy Yachts, the respected New Zealand-based builder of luxury yachts.
 She has a sleek exterior, room for 11 guests, a sunken Jacuzzi and luxurious interiors, along with water-skis, paddle boards kayaks and other recreational items.

 Owned by Mondango Three Corp, a British Virgin Islands company, she is sailed by her private owners for part of the year and is available for charters through Burgess Yachts (www.burgessyachts.com) at other times.
 Mondango 3 made her rare visit to New York City to pick up supplies and equipment.

 As much as Brooklyn is discovering superyachts, superyachts are now discovering Brooklyn, Estelle Lau, ONE°15 Brooklyn Marina’s CEO, told the Brooklyn Eagle.